PittCS1501/devcontainer1501/README.md

 be to do the following:

 1. Start your current codespace.
-1. Commit any changes to your repo you want to keep and push them.
+1. Commit any changes to your repo you want to keep and push them (e.g., any changes to `BST.java`).
 1. Run the following command in your Codespace terminal:
 	```bash
 	curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/PittCS1501/devcontainer1501/main/make_devcontainer.sh | sh